Logo

 What causes field integrity errors?

-Mismatched data formats (e.g., text in a numeric field) or invalid picklist values.
+Mismatched data formats (such as text in a numeric field) or invalid picklist values can cause issues.
 Align field types and validate data before syncing.

 How do I check if the sync is working?

-Go to Pardot Settings > Connectors to verify the connector status.
+Go to MCAE (Pardot) Settings > Connectors to verify the connector status.
 Check prospect records for sync status or use “Send to Salesforce” to test.

 Can I control which fields sync?

 Yes, only mapped fields sync.
-Manage mappings in Pardot’s field settings to control data flow and direction.
+Manage mappings in MCAE (Pardot) field settings to control data flow and direction.

 What if my connector shows errors?